alphagov/govuk-developer-docs/source/manual/how-to-rotate-fastly-api-keys-for-emergency-alerts.html.md

 ![Screenshot of the Fastly user interface for configuring an API key](/manual/images/fastly-api-key-emergency-alerts.png)

 * Click Create Token
+* Using the GPG ID of the Emergency Alerts team you got before `gpg --armor --encrypt --recipient '<public key id>'` then paste in the new token (or tokens) and press CTRL-D
+* Send the generated PGP MESSAGE to the Emergency Alerts team member
+* That team member can then log into the relevant AWS environment (preview, staging, production) and update the relevant `fastly-api-key` in Parameter Store within AWS Systems Manager
-* From the notifications-credentials repository, run `PASSWORD_STORE_DIR=$(pwd) pass insert credentials/fastly/${ENVIRONMENT}/api_key` to encrypt the api_key for the Emergency Alerts team
+* In the emergency-alerts-credentials repository, run `PASSWORD_STORE_DIR=$(pwd) pass insert credentials/paas/${ENVIRONMENT}/environment-variables` to encrypt the `GOVUK_ALERTS_FASTLY_API_KEY` for the Emergency Alerts team
-* Once you've updated the API keys for all the environments, raise a PR with the Emergency Alerts team
+* Emergency Alerts should then test the relevant key is working correctly by rebuilding the public alerts site for that environment
-* Once the Emergency Alerts team have confirmed that they have deployed the new API keys no longer need the old keys, use the Fastly user interface to delete the old keys
+* Once the Emergency Alerts team have confirmed that they have deployed the new API keys and they are working, use the Fastly user interface to delete the old keys